donmedfor/mybitbyte/writeups/vulnet/vulnet.md

 | Write access to scheduled PowerShell script | Allowed arbitrary code execution as service account |
 | Missing PrintNightmare patches | Enabled local privilege escalation to SYSTEM |
 | Print Spooler service running unnecessarily | Attack surface for CVE-2021-34527 |

-management — particularly for well-known vulnerabilities like PrintNightmare.
-This walkthrough reinforces that a single weak point in an enterprise environment can lead to complete system compromise when chained with other vulnerabilities.